Forum for Democracy: Splits and radicalization (2021–2024)

+Leadership change (2025–present)

+In the run-up to the 2025 Dutch general election, the FvD announced Lidewij de Vos would replace Baudet as lead candidate.
+She had previously stood in for Baudet in the House of Representatives when he was on paternity leave.
+This was seen as a move to reattract support for the party.
+In an interview with Algemeen Dagblad Baudet said he had become "an obstacle" for the party due to his image and wanted a younger leadership with a new style to take over.
+According to Dutch political scientist Chris Aalberts, the change was more of a cosmetic measure since the party's political course is determined by the FvD executive board which Aalberts claimed only consists of Baudet and a few of his confidants.
+In September 2025, the party gained another representative in the Senate after former BBB Senator Eric Kemperman defected to the FvD's faction.

+The party saw an improvement on its previous general election result with 4.5% of the vote and 7 seats.

 Ideology and political positions

 The FvD's ideology and beliefs have shifted over time.
 During the period of its foundation in 2016, the FvD was initially described as a national conservative, eurosceptic and a conservative liberal political party.
 The party self-identified as liberal conservative and sat on the right-wing of the political spectrum.
 The party initially focused on drawing support from former People's Party for Freedom and Democracy (VVD) voters who felt the VVD had grown too soft on the policy areas of European Union and immigration, but saw Geert Wilders' Party for Freedom (PVV) as too hardline, and tried recruiting candidates who came from professional rather than political backgrounds.
 During its early years, the FvD was also described as one of several contemporary conservative-populist parties in the Netherlands that have been inspired by or inherited the mantle of the defunct Pim Fortuyn List.

 On its official platform, the FvD declares itself to be a movement rather than a party with a focus on protecting Dutch sovereignty, identity, and cultural and intellectual property.
 The party wants stricter immigration and integration policies, calling for the protection of high culture and "Judeo-Christian values".
 The FvD is also opposed to the integration of the European Union which it claims will lead to eventual Eurofederalism and supports a referendum on Dutch membership of EU.